GoatMarket_70.jpg

 N E W S

-Mary recently received the Society of American Travel Writers' (SATW) Silver Award for her photographic essay on the Ethiopian Orthodox festival of Timkat, a UNESCO-honored event.
+Mary Herbert recently received the Society of American Travel Writers' (SATW) Silver Award for her photographic essay on the Ethiopian Orthodox festival of Timkat, a UNESCO-honored event.
 This came a year after she received the Gold Award for her coverage of the colorful, centuries-old livestock market in Nizwa, Oman.
+In July, 2024, the Carolina Raptor Center awarded her photo of a Laughing Kookaburra "Best in Show."

-Ongoing projects include supporting social justice issues, among them civil rights and climate change.
-The Dream Revisited, Civil Rights in Perspective, our first documentary focusing on social issues, has been screened in many film festivals and other venues in the U.S. Our film about the history of the women's suffrage movement was screened by the League of Women Voters and the Levine Museum of the New South.
-Currently, we're promoting Catastrophe Now!, The Era of Global Boiling about the urgent need to take action to protect our environment before it's too late.
+Our projects support social justice issues, including civil rights and climate change.
+Our first documentary, The Dream Revisited: Civil Rights in Perspective, has been screened at film festivals, churches, museums and commemorative events on the East Coast .
+And, to celebrate the 100th anniversary of Women's Suffrage, we collaborated with the League of Women Voters to produce an educational film on the history of the suffrage movement.
+Currently, we're promoting Catastrophe Now!
+The Era of Global Boiling, a film about the urgent need to take action to protect our environment before it's too late.